Longbridge Island was one of many suggested sites for services on the M40.

 Back in the 1960s, Warwickshire Council had remarked that they would have liked to have built a TRSA on the A41/A46 Warwick Bypass, but they didn't have the authority to do so.
 Esso's proposal wanted to turn that unfulfilled idea be turned into reality.

-For a while it was suggested that the nearby Warwick North services could be used as an alternative to building any new services here.
+For a while it was suggested that the nearby Budbrooke services could be used as an alternative to building any new services here.

 The site was later used to provide temporary facilities until Warwick services was built.